arthurhovhannisyan31/offscreen-canvas-worker/Readme.md

 ### Setup for development

-After cloning the project run following command `git config core.hooksPath .git-hooks` to enable git hooks.
+Make sure to run `yarn prepare` to enable all git hooks.
+Good luck, son!